Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 Don’t pay attention to the negative reviews.
-Same is the case with movies like Twilight, but you loved it, right?
-Go give it a shot!
-Don’t expect another ‘The Sixth Sense’ from him.
-It seems that Shyamalan is destined to live in the shadow of ‘The Sixth Sense’ success.
+Just like with movies such as Twilight, the critical reviews are not everything, so go give it a viewing!
+Don’t expect another The Sixth Sense from him.
+It seems that Shyamalan is destined to live in the shadow of The Sixth Sense’s success.
 Unfortunately, it’s not going to happen with every movie.
-One of the main reasons for negative reviews is that people expect too much off of him.
+One of the main reasons for negative reviews is that people expect too much of him.

 There is a sense of modernism to this movie, which would appeal to every generation.
-Thanks to the masterful direction of Kathryn Bigelow, Near Dark is still counted amongst the best vampire movies around..
-Despite being a couple of decades old, Near Dark remains one of my favorites of the 80’s.
+Thanks to the masterful direction of Kathryn Bigelow, Near Dark is still counted amongst the best vampire movies around.
+Despite being a couple of decades old, Near Dark remains one of my favorites of the ’80s.

 Ever heard of a zombie romance movie?
 We often underestimate those poor, rotting creatures.
 They can have feelings, too.
 It’s about time someone came along with the idea of some zombie-human romance.

-Warm Bodies is the story of ‘R’, a zombie who still can process some thoughts and think rationally.
+Warm Bodies is the story of ‘R,' a zombie who still can process some thoughts and think rationally.
 While on his usual raid for some human flesh, he meets Julie, a human being, and feels an urge to protect her instead of eating her brain materials.

 With this strangely warm relationship, he begins to change and regain his conscience and humanity.
-R and Julie must find a way to prevent further descent into chaos and violence.
+R and Julie must find a way to prevent a further descent into chaos and violence.
 Will zombies and humans ever come to terms and fight for their common enemy?

-Let The Right One In
+8. Let the Right One in

 She helps him out with taking revenge.
-Everything is fine up until he realizes that her freind is a vampire.
+Everything is fine up until he realizes that her friend is a vampire.
 He must make a choice to stay with her or leave.
 How far is he willing to forgive and overlook?

 If you are looking for some creepy movies, you mustn’t miss out on it.

-Great Expectations (2012)
+9. Great Expectations

 Novel adaptions aren’t a new thing.
 We’ve witnessed an increase in these adaptions in the last couple of years.
 If they’re done well, it’s quite a treat to watch them.
 This particular adaption might feel uninspired compared to more creative and innovative ones like Wuthering Heights, but Mike Newell has quite a few tricks up his sleeve.
 He’s brought a difficult novel to life with his creative direction and imagination.

-Interview with the Vampire: The Vampire Chronicles
+10. Interview with the Vampire: The Vampire Chronicles

 Nonetheless, it’s an entertaining movie.
 If you are looking for more vampire movies, this one should be right on your radar.